-Following the FIRST semester in which a student does not perform at a level equal to or above the LIT Satisfactory Academic Progress standards (qualitative or quantitative) the student will be placed in "Auto-Warning" status.
+Following the FIRST semester in which a student does not perform at a level equal to or above the LIT Satisfactory Academic Progress (SAP) standards, the student will be placed in "Auto-Warning" status.

-- This status will be in effect for the next period of enrollment at LIT regardless of the students course load or whether it is a long semester (Fall or Spring) or a summer session. - A student placed on "Auto-Warning" who improves academic performance enough to cause his/her cumulative statistics to MEET/EXCEED LIT institutional SAP standards will be returned to good standing and may be eligible to continue to receive financial aid for the subsequent semester. - A student placed on "Auto-Warning" who FAILS to obtain LIT institutional SAP standards will be placed on Financial Aid Suspension and denied further funding until he/she meets the qualitative and quantitative standards.
+- This status will be in effect for the next period of enrollment at LIT regardless of the student's course load or whether it is a long semester (Fall or Spring) or a summer session. - A student placed on "Auto-Warning" who improves academic performance enough to cause his/her cumulative statistics to MEET/EXCEED LIT institutional SAP standards will be returned to good standing and may be eligible to continue to receive financial aid for the subsequent semester. - A student placed on "Auto-Warning" who FAILS to obtain LIT institutional SAP standards will be placed on financial aid suspension and denied further funding until he/she meets the SAP standards.